fedora-python/portingguide/source/comprehensions.rst

 Comprehensions
 --------------

-List comprehensions, a shrtcut for creating lists, have been in Python since version 2.0.
+List comprehensions, a shortcut for creating lists, have been in Python since version 2.0.
 Python 2.4 added a similar feature – generator expressions;
 then 2.7 (and 3.0) introduced set and dict comprehensions.